shininglegend/shieldbot/README.md

 # shieldbot
+This bot provides non-standard moderation features, such as an isolation and restore command.
+Isolation and restore both require manage roles.
+Configuring the bot beyond that requires administrator in the relevant server.
-This bot provides additional moderation features, such as an isolation and restore command.
-It has been designed to be expandable, but is currently very basic and mostly framework.
+It has been designed to be expandable, but is currently basic and mostly framework.
 Maintained and updated by @shininglegend.

 ## Installation